-Some employers may choose to contribute money to their employees’ FSAs, but they aren’t required to.
-If your employer’s benefits package includes FSA contributions, you’re in luck!
-Employer contributions don’t count toward your yearly maximum for contributions.
+Some employers offer to contribute to their employees’ FSAs, though they aren’t required to do so.
+But if your workplace benefits package includes FSA contributions, you’re in luck.

 Basic Healthcare FSA Rules